colintbowers/RARIMA.jl/README.md

 #### ARIMAInput / Estimation

-The most important field in the type `ARIMAInput` are:
+The most important fields in the type `ARIMAInput` are:

 * p::Int=0 (autoregressive order)
 * d::Int=0 (order of integration)